lericogit/grok-image-downloader/README.md

-# Grok Live Image Downloader
+# Grok Image Downloader

-A specialized Chrome Extension designed to capture and download dynamically generated AI images.
+A specialized Chromium Extension designed to capture and download dynamically generated AI images.
 It solves the problem of "blurry" intermediate generation steps by allowing users to download the final high-resolution state of an image with one click.

 ## ✨ Features